tienery/hxsfml/README.md

 If you get compile errors, it is likely you are using the incorrect version of the .lib files with the compiler you use.

+### Using the Vertex class
+Due to my lack of understanding of the subject, the Vertex class is not the exact binding over the Vertex class in SFML.
+But if you wish to use it, it's fairly simple.

+Firstly, create the `Vertex` class using `Vertex.create` using a `PrimitiveType` and the number of vertices to be included.

+You can `append` vertex using the `add` function.
+And to draw to a window, using the `draw` method which takes a value to your `RenderWindow`.
+I understand this is not really true to SFML, but this is best I can do for now.

 ### Building
 When you build with dynamic linking, you will also need the appropriate *.dll files in the `bin` directory of the application to use it, otherwise it will crash.